Victoria Nuland: Early life and education

-Nuland was born in 1961 to Sherwin B. Nuland, a surgeon born to Eastern European Jewish immigrants, and a Christian British native mother, Rhona McKhann, née Goulston.
+Nuland was born in 1961 to Sherwin B. Nuland, a surgeon born to Jewish immigrants from Bessarabia, then part of the Soviet Union, with the last name Nudelman, and a Christian British native mother, Rhona McKhann, née Goulston.
 She graduated from Choate Rosemary Hall in 1979.
+She has two younger half-siblings, Amelia and William.
 She earned a bachelor of arts degree from Brown University in 1983, where she studied Russian literature, political science, and history.
+She speaks Russian and French, and some Chinese.

 Career

+Nuland joined the State Department's Foreign Service in 1984.
+She served in Guangzhou, China, from 1985 to 1986, in the State Department's Bureau of East Asian and Pacific Affairs in 1987, and helped establish the first U.S. embassy in Ulaanbaatar, Mongolia, in 1988, where she served on the Soviet desk until 1990.
+From 1991 to 1993, she worked on Russian internal politics at the U.S. embassy in Moscow, focusing on Boris Yeltsin and his government.

+Clinton administration

 From 1993 to 1996, during Bill Clinton's presidency, Nuland was chief of staff to deputy secretary of state Strobe Talbott before moving on to serve as deputy director for former Soviet Union affairs.

+Bush administration

-From 2003 to 2005, Nuland served as the principal deputy foreign policy adviser to Vice President Dick Cheney, exercising an influential role during the Iraq War.
-From 2005 to 2008, during President George W. Bush's second term, Nuland served as U.S. ambassador to the North Atlantic Treaty Organization (NATO) in Brussels, where she concentrated on mobilizing European support for the U.S. occupation of Afghanistan.
+From 2003 to 2005, Nuland served as the principal Deputy National Security Adviser to Vice President Dick Cheney, exercising an influential role during the Iraq War.
+From 2005 to 2008, during President George W. Bush's second term, Nuland served as U.S. ambassador to the North Atlantic Treaty Organization (NATO) in Brussels, where she concentrated on mobilizing European support for the NATO intervention in Afghanistan.

+Obama administration

 In the summer of 2011, Nuland became special envoy for Conventional Armed Forces in Europe and then became State Department spokesperson.

 In May 2013, Nuland was nominated to act as assistant secretary of state for European and Eurasian affairs and was sworn in on September 18, 2013.
 In her role as assistant secretary, she managed diplomatic relations with fifty countries in Europe and Eurasia, as well as with NATO, the European Union and the Organization for Security and Cooperation in Europe.

 Ukraine

-Following the Maidan Uprising of 2013, Nuland stated that the United States had "invested" $5 billion to bring about a "secure and prosperous and democratic Ukraine."
+During the Maidan Uprising in Ukraine, Nuland made appearances supporting the Maidan protesters.
+In December 2013, she said in a speech to the US–Ukraine Foundation that the U.S. had invested over $5 billion on democratic skills and institutions, civic participation, and good governance in Ukraine since 1991.
+She stated that these were preconditions for Ukraine to achieve its European aspirations.
+The Russian government seized on this statement, claiming it was evidence the U.S. was orchestrating a color revolution.